DreamWalker0/Matlab/README.md

 # Matlab

-#This repo contain a variety of Matlab scripts
+#This repo contains a variety of Matlab scripts